pedrosfaria2/websocket_binance_api/README.md

 # Binance WebSocket Client

-This project is a WebSocket client for interacting with the Binance API.
-It allows subscribing to various streams such as `aggTrade`, `trade`, and `kline`.
+This project is a comprehensive WebSocket client designed to interact with the Binance API.
+It allows users to subscribe to various data streams such as `aggTrade`, `trade`, and `kline`.
+The client processes real-time data, provides a graphical user interface (GUI) to display the data, and includes features for custom stream subscriptions and graceful shutdown handling.

 ## Table of Contents